abend0c1/da/README.md

               DC    B'10001111'
      ```

-   * Assign a label at an offset into the code.
+   * You can assign a label at an offset into the code.

      For example: